pantheon-systems/documentation/source/content/guides/secure-development/01-introduction.md

 showtoc: true
 permalink: docs/guides/secure-development
 anchorid: secure-development
+reviewed: "2022-07-21"
 ---

-This guide provides a collection of resources and extra methods you can use to secure your sites and code depending on your needs:
+This guide provides a collection of resources and additional methods you can use to secure your sites and code depending on your needs:

 - [Secure Integration](/guides/secure-development/security-tool)